 Temperatures below 32 degrees or above 85 degrees , or during an active weather warning issued by the National Weather Service or Talbot County Department of Emergency Services.

-FACILITY

-In this Chapter, the word Facility shall refer to Boarding, Breeding, Training, Animal Rescue and/or Pet Sale Facilities

 PET SALE FACILITY

 A pet store which sells animals for profit including but not limited to dogs and cats.